 ┃Control and Independence

-The availability of a good well is a personal privilege and independence that cannot be found in any municipal water systems available today.
+The availability of a good well is a personal privilege and independence that is not available in any municipal water system today.

-Starting with a well, the homeowners are safer from interference caused by the breaking down of the municipal systems, such as pipes, contamination, or rationing during the dry season.
+Starting with a well, homeowners are safer from interference caused by the breakdown of municipal systems, such as pipes, contamination, or rationing during the dry season.

-Another advantage of private well ownership is a more controlled water quality since the homeowner can also employ a unique water filter himself.
+Another advantage of private well ownership is more controlled water quality, as the homeowner can also employ a unique water filter.

 Besides, private wells serve as a water source whenever other water sources are unavailable.